tmarois/Filebase/README.md

     'dir' => 'path/to/database/dir'
 ]);

-// in this example, you would search an extra user name
+// in this example, you would search an exact user name
 // It would technically be stored as user_name.json in the directories
 $item = $database->get('kingslayer');